 frost advisory until 9 am PST this morning for caz001-002.

 Freeze warning until 9 am PST this morning for caz076.

 Northwest California coastal waters...

-Small Craft Advisory until 9 PM PST this evening pzz450-455.
+Small Craft Advisory until 9 am PST this morning for pzz455.

 Visit US at http://www.Weather.Gov/Eureka